alec9876/AlecTest/README.txt

-This is the beginning of a new project where I try to add some more depth to my personal website.
+This is my personal website that I use to showcase my projects and contact information.
+I use basic HTML, CSS, and JavaScript for this site.